johnnovak/johnnovak.site/blog/content/posts/gaming-on-the-amiga-2/index.md

 [ADF](https://en.wikipedia.org/wiki/Amiga_Disk_File) stands for **Amiga Disk File**.
 ADF images (`.adf` file extension) can store the contents of a standard AmigaDOS formatted 3.5" floppy disk.
-As such floppies can hold exactly 880 KB worth of user data, standard ADF images are exactly 901&thinsp;120 bytes long.
+As such floppies can hold exactly 880 KB worth of application-level data, standard ADF images are exactly 901&thinsp;120 bytes long.

 Amiga floppy drives have two heads on either side of the disk, so you don't need to flip it manually like on the Commodore 64 (most C64 floppy drives only